 Winner by 9%

 FRS rates % higher than Visiting Angels on Environment Culture Ratings vs Visiting Angels Ratings based on looking at 393 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "Do you have a close friend at work?".
+Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "What's the work pace at your company?".

 Sentiment Culture Ratings vs Visiting Angels